 On the consensus view, the transformative force of consent derives from its function to provide us with control over our bodies, property, and various other spheres of life protected by autonomy rights.25 In other words, the value of autonomy gives us the autonomy-derived-rights that constrain what others can do to us without our consent.
-But whenever our actions are purely self-regarding, then autonomy-derived-rights are not engaged.26 So if our power to release others from their duties towards us (make it permissible for them to act contrary to their duties) derives from our autonomy, and if we can always release others from their [releasable] duties towards us, of the nature of consent is not independent of an account of the normative force and epistemic authority of consent.
+But whenever our actions are purely self-regarding, then autonomy-derived-rights are not engaged.26 So if our power to release others from their duties towards us (make it permissible for them to act contrary to their duties) derives from our autonomy, and if we can always release others from their [releasable] duties towards us, then it would follow, from analogy, that we are permitted to act with regard to ourselves however of the nature of consent is not independent of an account of the normative force and epistemic authority of consent.
 The power of consent to transform the normative situation between the consenter and the consentee is usually explained in relation to whatever makes consent morally significant.
 If this is correct, then the fact that intra-personal consent seems possible within the Mental View at best gives us only half of the story.
 For in order to show that intra-personal consent has the power to change the normative environment, akin to inter-personal consent, there should be a compelling explanation of why intra-personal consent is morally significant.
 Until there is such a story, any speculation about the possibility of intra-personal consent because of its nature is neither here nor there.